Tag Archives: Lean

 How to Make a Lean A3 Project on a Page

 A Lean A3 is a project summary on a page.
-It tell the story of your change, improvement or project from the time it is just an idea all the way through to delivery and implementing the change.
+It tells the story of your change, improvement or project from the time it is just an idea all the way through to delivery and implementing the change.
 It also shows the main people involved, the data and reasons for the improvement, and a high level schedule for making the improvement.

 It follows the “Deming Cycle”, of Plan, Do, Check, and Act (or Adjust).
 Check out the video to create your own PDCA Lean A3 in PowerPoint below!